warden-protocol/wardenprotocol/docs/developer-docs/docs/learn/glossary.md

 Every [Omnichain Application](#omnichain-application) has at least one Keychain – a custodian that generates and stores [keys](#key) and signs transactions.
 Keychains contribute to Warden's [Modular Key Management](#modular-key-management) and [Modular security](#modular-security).

-The Warden Protocol allows users or external organizations become Keychain operators.
+The Warden Protocol allows users or external organizations to become Keychain operators.
 They can onboard their own Keychains and charge fees for [key requests](#key-request) and [signature requests](#signature-request).
 Note that Keychain operators typically use MPC networks to generate keys and signatures.

 Learn more: [Build a Keychain](/build-a-keychain/introduction)